thundermiracle/netlify-deploy/README.md

 # Netlify Deploy with Comments

-Github action to deploy to Netlify.
+Github action to deploy to Netlify with Comments of Preview and Log URL.

 ## Table of contents